nishanmudalige/nishanmudalige/README.md

 ### Note

-I am currently busier than usual.
+- I am currently busier than usual.
+- I Expect to be relatively free after October 16.

 ### Current Activities
 - Applying statistical concepts on projects related to: